Scott D. Cinel

 - QGIS, ArcGIS, and ArcMap

-- NetLogo programming language and agent-based modeling
+- NetLogo agent-based modeling

-- NEURON coding and modeling language
+- NEURON neural network modeling language

-- UNIX navigation and data manipulation
+- UNIX navigation, data curation, and text manipulation

-- Swift programming language & XCode
+- Swift programming language (iOS) & XCode